d-davis/Madagascar_Legacy_Niche_Construction/README.md

 ### Title:

-*Data and Code for "Evidence for extensive social networks as risk-mitigation strategies on Southwest Madagascar"*
+*Data and Code for "Geophysics elucidate long-term socio-ecological dynamics of foraging, pastoralism, and mixed subsistence strategies on SW Madagascar"*

 ### Author Information: